Does Kratom Interact With Hydroxyzine (Vistaril)?

 Yellow vein kratom can come from fermented green vein kratom and is smoother with more relaxing properties.

 Kratom and hydroxyzine work via different mechanisms, but both can cause sedation.
-When taken together, there is a moderate interaction between the two drugs which can cause an increased risk of side effects, including a dangerous slowing of brain activity.
+When taken together, their agonistic interaction can cause an increased risk of side effects, including a dangerous slowing of brain activity.

 It is best not to take them together as it may result in life-threatening events such as depression of vital brain centers.

-If you are taking hydroxyzine and would like to take kratom, or vice versa, consult a doctor first.
+If you take hydroxyzine and want to take kratom, or vice versa, consult a doctor first.